 This object is a kind of “World Philosopher’s Stone”, the macrocosmic equivalent to the Philosopher’s Stone.
 Two well-known examples of such High Demiurgic Technology will be discussed in the articles to follow.

-Dwellings of the Philosophers (French Ed.
-1964, Archive Press.
-English Ed.
-1999, Archive Press) – by Fulcanelli.
-Straight from the horse’s mouth, this is a lengthy treatise by the most famous Alchemist of the 20th century.
+Dwellings of the Philosophers (Bernardo, 2018) – Fulcanelli’s magnum opus, straight from the horse’s mouth of a living Alchemist.
+This is a lengthy treatise by the most famous Alchemist of the 20th century.
 Unfortunately he goes to great lengths to compartmentalize, rearrange, and obscure the secrets of Alchemy while simultaneously revealing them to the world in cryptic form.
 So this dense book takes some work to read and decipher and therefore won’t be everyone’s cup of tea.
 My advice is to read this book at least five times, paying attention to the alchemical philosophy and techniques delineated rather than the architectural and historical passages which are just filler separating what’s important.
 Annotate in the margins (or copy into a text document) the useful passages according to the sub-topic they pertain to, so that by assembling all relevant details on a sub-topic, you have a fully fleshed out puzzle piece that can then be arranged into logical sequence with the other puzzle pieces.
 My article above provides a suggested arrangement.
 At the end of this book, Fulcanelli also strays into other topics like the mechanism behind the ending of World Ages and how ours is ending right now, which is interesting.
 The hardcopy of this book goes out of print periodically and scalpers charge hundreds of dollars for it, although you can view it online as well.
 If you want to learn traditional real alchemy, then this book is required reading.
 It says more than any other source, and it does not lie or lead astray.